Russia holds drills with nuclear subs, land-based missiles - NewsBreak

 In the Irkutsk region of eastern Siberia, units of the Strategic Missile Forces dispersed Yars intercontinental ballistic missile launchers in forests to practice secret deployment, the Defense Ministry said in a statement.

 Putin’s decree applied to all parts of the Russian nuclear triad, which like in the U.S., consists of nuclear submarines armed with intercontinental ballistic missiles, nuclear-tipped land-based ICBMs and nuclear-capable strategic bombers.
-The United States and Russia have the two largest nuclear arsenals in the world, by far.‘These people are dying right now for no reason’: Messages from Ukraine reach Northeast Ohio
+The United States and Russia have the two largest nuclear arsenals in the world, by far.

 The U.S. said Putin’s move unnecessarily escalated an already dangerous conflict, but so far has announced no changes in its nuclear weapons alert level, perhaps in part because it was unclear what the Russian president’s order meant in practical terms.